 Can I work while I study?

 Working while in a country on a student visa is against the law without securing an employment visa from your host government.
 Therefore, you can combine studying with work.
-For example, in France the law authorises foreign students to work 964 hours, which corresponds to 60% of normal working hours.
+For example, in France, the law authorizes foreign students to work 964 hours, which corresponds to 60 percent of normal working hours.
 However, part-time work will not be sufficient to cover all your expenses and should be considered as a secondary source of income.
 Violating these rules could seriously jeopardize your studies and future employment prospects, as breaking local immigration laws may result in a travel ban.

 How can AXA help?

-With time of the essence, it’s better to apply for a Europe study visa as soon as possible.
-AXA can help by providing you with Student travel insurance LOW COST that meets your Europe student visa requirements from as little as €0.99 per day.
+With time of the essence, it’s better to apply for a European study visa as soon as possible.
+AXA can help by providing you with LOW COST student travel insurance that meets your Europe student visa requirements from as little as €0.99 per day.
 Perfect for those on a tight student budget!
 A certificate proving you are insured will be available immediately, meaning you can get on with your EU student visa application.